Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 After entering some personal information about your medical situation, you can get an estimate for how much your health insurance from Aetna would cost and what type of plan you qualify for.

 Aetna's large range of offerings makes it easy for customers to find the kind of health plan they want.
+As you evaluate plans, check to make sure that they health services you need are included before you purchase health insurance coverage.

 In addition to health insurance plans, Aetna also offers dental and vision insurance: